Fleker/WebGameBridge.js/README.md

 GooglePlayGames.js
 ==================

 A web based library for simple support for Google Play Games.
+It also acts as an interface to make native-like games on Android while programming a web game.

 _Currently Supported_
 * Authentication
 * Leaderboards
 * Achievements

-There are a few additional features to make it easier for game developers
+There are a few additional features to make it easier for game developers.
+These features are designed to be entirely optional and you don't have to touch any of it.
 * Snackbars/Toast notifications
 * Virtual Gamepad
+* Splash screens
+* Simple fullscreen menus
+* Elegant authorization/start screen

 Anything else can be done with custom code from the developer reference.
 Since the user is authenticated, any additional request within the scope should work.